medhajha810/Health-Management/Presentation_Script.md

-# Health Management System - Hackathon Presentation Script
+# Health Management System -

 ## Introduction (1 minute)

-Good [morning/afternoon/evening], esteemed judges, company representatives, and fellow innovators.

-I'm [Your Name], representing our team behind the Health Management System, a blockchain-based platform we've developed to revolutionize how individuals access, control, and share their healthcare data.
+I'm Medha jha, representing our team behind the Health Management System, a blockchain-based platform we've developed to revolutionize how individuals access, control, and share their healthcare data.

 In the next few minutes, I'll walk you through the critical healthcare challenges we're addressing, demonstrate our solution, and outline our vision for transforming healthcare data management globally.

-## The Problem Landscape (2 minutes)
+## The Problem Landscape

 Today, healthcare faces several fundamental challenges: